-- (4) The provisions in subsection (1)-(3) shall not apply to distribution to spouses under division of community property or division of joint estate of spouses.
-After distribution, the spouse will be individually liable for income tax or liable to duty on the distributed part, and may insert a beneficiary in accordance with the rules in section 40(2). - (5) It is the duty of the taxpayer to immediately notify the pension fund or life or pension insurance company of transactions referred to in subsection (3). - Section 47.-(1) The paying pension fund or life or pension insurance company shall withhold tax under section 46 and remit it to the tax administration within 1 month after the pension fund or life or pension insurance company becomes aware of the tax liability. - (2) Any pension fund or life or pension insurance company that fails to fulfil its duty to withhold tax or withholds too little is directly accountable to the Treasury for payment of the outstanding amount, unless the pension fund or life or pension insurance company proves that it was not negligent of the provisions of this Act.
+Section 47.-(1) The paying pension fund or life or pension insurance company shall withhold tax under section 46 and remit it to the tax administration within 1 month after the pension fund or life or pension insurance company becomes aware of the tax liability.
+In case of transfer, as mentioned in section 46(3), the tax is reported and paid to the tax authorities no later than on the last working day of the fourth month following the transfer.

+- (2) Any pension fund or life or pension insurance company that fails to fulfil its duty to withhold tax or withholds too little is directly accountable to the Treasury for payment of the outstanding amount, unless the pension fund or life or pension insurance company proves that it was not negligent of the provisions of this Act.
 The pension fund or life or pension insurance company shall be liable to the Treasury for payment of the amounts withheld.
-The amounts may be collected under the provisions of this Act. - (3) The Landsstyre prescribes detailed rules regarding the payment of the tax to the tax administration.
+The amounts may be collected under the provisions of this Act. - (3) Naalakkersuisut prescribes detailed rules regarding the payment of the tax to the tax administration.